 Your planks need to be soaked.
 Completely submerge them in water for at least 2 hours before cooking, but 6-8 hours works best to make sure they are thoroughly saturated.
 Add a ton of salt to the soaking water (think sea, where the salmon came from) and some herbs from the garden (rosemary, thyme, etc, depending on what you are cooking, you can also add wine, vinegar, beer, or whatever subtle flavour you want to infuse your fish with).
 You can soak your planks in the kitchen sink, using a heavy object, such as a cutting board or a large pot filled with water, set on top of them to keep them submerged.
+I like to start off with hot water to soften the wood and allow any flavourings to infuse before the water cools.

 Turn your grill on to high, and let it heat while you prep your salmon.
 Have a spray bottle filled with water on hand for any flare ups.

 Turn the grill heat down to medium.
 Put the plank with the fish on the grill and close the lid.
 Let the wood plank first steam, then smoke and and finally infuse the fish with its wonderful smokey flavour.
 Depending on your grill, and the thickness of your salmon fillet, it should take around 20 minutes.
 When done, the salmon should flake easily but still be juicy.
+Serve it up right away, perhaps with this simple and delicious lemon dill aoli.

 Lemon Dill Aioli